 Once you have decided on your first initiatives, you can leverage on-demand, low-cost technology to execute these initiatives.

-As noted above, technology is increasingly commoditised.
+As previously mentioned, technology is increasingly commoditised.
 Companies do not need to reinvent the wheel when it comes to digitalisation.
 Instead, they can buy or rent technologies as services from other digital giants such as Microsoft, Google, Apple, or Amazon.